 • This notification letter will be placed in the candidate’s personnel file.

-• The candidate will be responsible for including this letter in the TPR dossier.
+• The candidate will be responsible for including this letter in the TPR application or dossier TPR dossier.

 h) The faculty member may appeal any unfavorable action to the next level until it reaches the Provost.